 You might be wondering what’s happening regards Brexit and tenders?
 What’s the impact on UK Public Procurement 2021?
 In short, not much immediately.
-But some interesting changes are being discussed.
+But some interesting changes are on the cards.
 Brexit transition ends in 2020.
-For 1st January 2021 there are some small changes to public procurement.
+On the 1st January 2021 there are some small changes to public procurement.
+More changes have been announced as the year progresses.

 UK Public Procurement for 2021